oxdead/pacman-py/readme.md

 ## pacman-py
-this is simply a LucaFeggi's PacMan_SDL proted to python for educational purpose.
+this is simply the LucaFeggi's PacMan_SDL game ported to a python for educational purpose.
 source: https://github.com/LucaFeggi/PacMan_SDL
 was written using python 3.11.5